DavidFW1960/bom-weather-card/README.md

 3. Add the card definition:  There are required / optional and flag entries.
 NOTE: My entries show a mix of the FTP Component sensors and this platform's sensors. **All my values refer to Gosford entities..
 You will need to edit these to match your sensors names.**

+**An example configuration is in lovelace.yaml - this can be pasted into the manual card configuration in the GUI editor** If you paste it in the raw editor or in a yaml file, take care with the indenting.

 Required entries must be present in your configuration.
 The card will not work at all if any of these lines are missing. **EDIT gosford to match your observations/forecasts**